autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

             /control/(.*)|/vehicle/(.*)|/imu/(.*)|/sensing/imu/(.*)
             ```

-          6. Deceleration Phase: After reaching the target velocity, the tool applies a deceleration using the TARGET_ACTUATION_FOR_BRAKE parameter to bring the vehicle to a stop.
+          f.
+Deceleration Phase: After reaching the target velocity, the tool applies a deceleration using the TARGET_ACTUATION_FOR_BRAKE parameter to bring the vehicle to a stop.

-          7. Completion: Once the data is recorded and the vehicle is safely stopped, the session ends.
+          g.
+Completion: Once the data is recorded and the vehicle is safely stopped, the session ends.
 The tool validates the recorded data.

         - Brake Pedal Data Collection

-          1. Start the tool by using the following command
+          a.
+Start the tool by using the following command

             ```bash
             ros2 run control_data_collecting_tool data_collecting_actuation_cmd
             ```

-          2. Confirm Data Collection: The tool prompts you to confirm whether to proceed with brake pedal input data collection (the following message will be displayed after answering `no` to `Do you want to accel pedal input data? (yes/no)` in Accel Pedal Data Collection):
+          b.
+Confirm Data Collection: The tool prompts you to confirm whether to proceed with brake pedal input data collection (the following message will be displayed after answering `no` to `Do you want to accel pedal input data? (yes/no)` in Accel Pedal Data Collection):

             ```bash
             Do you want to brake pedal input data? (yes/no)
             ```

-          3. Input Brake Pedal input: When prompted, input the desired brake pedal input value:
+          c.
+Input Brake Pedal input: When prompted, input the desired brake pedal input value:

             ```bash
             Target brake pedal input [0.0 ~ 0.8 ]
             ```

-          4. Gear Change and Readiness Check: Pleas click the `LOCAL` button in `AutowareStatePanel` as in 7.1 and the tool checks if the system is ready for the operation.
+          d.
+Gear Change and Readiness Check: Pleas click the `LOCAL` button in `AutowareStatePanel` as in 7.1 and the tool checks if the system is ready for the operation.
 You will see the following prompt:

             ```bash
             Ready to drive? (yes/no)
             ```

-          5. Acceleration Phase: After 3-second counting, the vehicle accelerates to the TARGET_VELOCITY with TARGET_ACTUATION_FOR_ACCEL before braking.
+          e.
+Acceleration Phase: After 3-second counting, the vehicle accelerates to the TARGET_VELOCITY with TARGET_ACTUATION_FOR_ACCEL before braking.

-          6. Braking and Recording: Once the target velocity is achieved, the tool applies the braking command.
+          f.
+Braking and Recording: Once the target velocity is achieved, the tool applies the braking command.
 During this process, you will see:

             ```bash
             Actuate with brake pedal input: target_brake_pedal_input